 Now that you have a ballpark figure for what you should pay for your car, it’s time to factor in the current market.
 Dealers have expensive software and auction results that provide up-to-date market data, but consumers will have to take a more manual approach.

 Your goal is to determine the level of demand for the model car you want to buy.
 Drive onto the lot of your local Chevrolet or Toyota dealer and glance over the inventory.
 You’ll see larger volumes of Silverados and Malibus compared to Corvettes.
 There will be more Camrys and Rav-4s than Land Cruisers.
 You’ll see the bread-and-butter cars with over twenty in stock as well as the lower demand and lower supply models.

 Your goal is to figure out how eager the dealer is to move the particular car you want.
 If a certain model is selling fast, a dealer has little incentive to negotiate.
 If not, the dealers may be eager to do whatever it takes to get the car off the lot.

 Getting the best new car financing

 It’s a myth that you have to go to your local bank or credit union to get the lowest interest rates.

-The single email that’ll get the best deal on a new car
+The single email that’ll get you the best deal on a new car

 Now it’s time to put it all out there.
 With a list of dealers that have the car you want, you are going to craft an e-mail that puts you in the driver’s seat.
 Don’t do this through a contact form on their site unless you can’t find a salesperson’s email address.
-You want the dealers to see whom else they are up against, so make sure all the dealers’ names are visible in the CC line.
+You want the dealers to see what they’re up against, so make sure all the dealers’ names are visible in the CC line.

 The e-mail needs to include:

-- That you are ready to buy and want to take delivery of this new car by a certain date a few days out.
+- That you are ready to buy and want to by a certain date.